-The study also showed that large e-commerce businesses spend more than $115,000 annually for fraud protection and still lose 1.39% of revenues to fraud.
-These figures to account for the losses of merchandise and acquisition costs.
 This reinforces the idea that fraud is rampant but that merchants that want to succeed must have solid charge-back protection solutions in place.
-Merchants that fail to take charge-back protection seriously will succumb to cost increases, revenue losses, and business reputations that possibly can’t be saved.
+Merchants that fail to take charge-back protection are more vulnerable to cost increases, revenue losses, and business reputations.

 Maintain Merchant Accounts with Chargeback Protection

-Any merchant that handles credit card transactions are faced with chargebacks.
-A chargeback is when a credit card brand, such as MasterCard, demands a merchant pay for any disputed or fraudulent transactions.
+A chargeback is when a credit card brand demands a merchant pay for any disputed or fraudulent transactions.
 Chargebacks are triggered when a customer reverses an order due to a legitimate complaint, such as not receiving an item as it was marketed, or because they changed their minds about purchases.
-No matter what the reasons, excessive chargebacks are bad for business.
+Any merchant that handles credit card transactions is faced with chargebacks.

-Businesses that want to safely and securely accept electronic payments should turn to a credit card processor, like eMerchantBroker.com (EMB).
-Since eMerchantBroker.com specializes in high-risk merchant accounts, it tailors payment processing solutions to meet every merchant’s needs while helping them with practical advice concerning chargeback protection.
-EMB specializes in providing merchant account services for old and new businesses of all sizes, including high-risk merchants.
+Businesses that want to safely and securely accept electronic payments should turn to Canna Group.
+We tailor payment processing solutions to meet every merchant’s needs while helping them with practical advice concerning chargeback protection.
+We specialize in providing merchant account services for all types of businesses including the high-risk ones.

 Types of businesses most vulnerable to chargebacks

-Any business that takes a credit or debit card can end up with a chargeback.
-However, there are some businesses, many of which are deemed high-risk by traditional financial institutions, that are more prone to excessive chargebacks.
+Business that takes a credit or debit card can end up with a chargeback.
+However, there are some businesses, considered as high-risk by traditional financial institutions, that are more prone to excessive chargebacks.
+This includes:

 • Adult entertainment and novelties